KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 };
 ```

-As we can see this is plain struct template with some static member constants to store the data.
+As we can see this is a plain struct template with some static member constants to store the data.
 This in itself is not problematic and worked just fine since the project's inception.
 Note that the template allows for specification of the floating point type used for all non-integer data.
 This is required to e.g. use automatic differentiation types that allow for taking the derivative of the whole simulation in order to apply optimization techniques.

 ```cpp
 template<typename T>